-Out on parole after 8 years inside Bill Hayward returns home to find his now 11 and 15 year old sons abandoned by their mother and fending for themselves.
+Out on parole after 8 years inside, Bill Hayward returns home to find his now 11- and 15-year-old sons abandoned by their mother and fending for themselves.
 Unwilling to play Dad, an uncaring Bill is determined to move on.
-Although Dean the older boy has found a job and is doing his best to be a father to his younger brother Jimmy, the arrival of Bill has brought them to the attention of social services.
-With the danger of being put into care looming, Dean forces his feckless Dad to stay by threatening to grass him up for dealing.
+Although Dean the older boy has found a job and is doing his best to be a father to his younger brother Jimmy, the arrival of Bill brings them to the attention of social services.
+With the danger of being put into care looming, Dean forces his feckless dad to stay by threatening to grass him up for dealing.
 If there's one thing Bill doesn't want it's to go back to prison.
-He reluctantly agrees to stay for a week o help fool social services that the boys are being cared for.
-Having never really grown up himself Bill quickly connects with Jimmy and through this new bond starts to realize what he's been missing.
+He reluctantly agrees to stay for a week to help fool social services that the boys are being cared for.
+Having never really grown up himself, Bill quickly connects with Jimmy and, through this new bond, starts to realize what he's been missing.
 He has a family, a place in the world.
 He is a father.
-However, their happy family set up is short lived when Jimmy gets into trouble with Bill's dangerous...
+However, their happy family set-up is short lived when Jimmy gets into trouble with Bill's dangerous...
 Written by

 Did You Know?

 [discovering his youngest son's been helping sell crack